Thunderbolt and Lightfoot poster

 The inciting incident occurs at 13 minutes when Red and Eddie catch up with them at a gas station, attacking with murderous intent.
 The violent confrontation makes clear that Thunderbolt cannot simply disappear - his past has found him and won't let go..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Thunderbolt reveals to Red and Eddie that he hid the money from their Montana Armory heist behind a blackboard in a one-room schoolhouse.
+This demonstrates the protagonist's commitment to Thunderbolt reveals to Red and Eddie that he hid the money from their Montana Armory heist behind a blackboard in a one-room schoolhouse.
 They form an uneasy alliance to retrieve it.
 Thunderbolt actively chooses to return to his criminal past., moving from reaction to action.

 The Collapse moment at 85 minutes (74% through) represents the emotional nadir.
 Here, Red viciously beats Lightfoot with his boot, leaving him brain-damaged and dying.
 Thunderbolt kills Red in revenge.
 The dream of escape and freedom dies along with Lightfoot's health.
 The "whiff of death" is literal - Lightfoot is mortally wounded., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.